OFA-Sys/Chinese-CLIP/distillation_En.md

 </p>

 ## Future Action
-The Jupyter Notebook of related solutions will be launched on the Alibaba Cloud official website.
+The Jupyter Notebook of related solutions will be launched on the Alibaba Cloud official website, which will provide a more clear example for usage.
+Stay tuned for this!